-Special education is an integral part of the total educational enterprise, not a separate order.
+Special Education is an integral part of the educational enterprise at Lifeline Education Charter School (LECS), not a separate order.
 In any school system, special education is a means of enlarging the capacity of the system to serve the educational needs of all children.

 In particular, the function of special education at LECS is to ensure that every Lifeline student with a disability has access to an educational environment that supports their unique learning needs to support their achievement of academic excellence.

 Some of the operational support services provided include: